CivicDataLab/civicdatalab.github.io/content/team/aakash/index.md

 projects:
 ---

-Aakash is a Data Engineering Fellow with a interest in data architecture, transformation, and scraping at CivicDataLab.
+Aakash is a Data Engineer with a interest in data architecture, transformation, and scraping at CivicDataLab.
 He focuses on building smooth data pipelines and efficient scrapers, helping make data accessible and useful across projects.
 He has a Strong interest in exploring the potential of IoT and frequently engages in electronics projects, continually expanding his knowledge of connected devices.
 Outside of work, he enjoys cycling, occasional hiking, and tinkering with new technologies.